 There are numerous offices around the town.
-Another reason why I went with these guys was because they do not endorse elephant safaris!
+Another reason why I went with these guys was that they do not endorse elephant safaris!

 The guides were extremely professional and knew the park well.
-Most, have inherited the wildlife guide skills from their fathers and will pass it onto their next generation.
+Most, have inherited the wildlife guide skills from their fathers and will pass them onto the next generation.
 I.e. they know their stuff and the best places to go to spot wildlife.

 It’s also worth telling them what you want to get out of the safari.
 What animal do you want to see most?